rendall/one-page-dungeon-navigator/static/dungeons/lost_dungeon_of_kyrakis.md

 # Lost Dungeon of Kyrakis

 _After being destroyed in a horrible battle years ago the dungeon of Kyrakis remained uninhabited.
 Recently it was squatted by a band of cultists.
-The dungeon of Kyrakis is home to a highly valued specie of berries._
+The dungeon of Kyrakis is home to a highly valued species of berry._

 1. A mosaic of a bird pattern on the ceiling
 2. A battered gate with a keyhole to the south.